-Timeline shows worst recent subway service disruptions
+Timeline: Here are the worst subway commutes of 2017

 Another day, another delay -- that's the sentiment among many subway riders of late.

-As politicians squabble over responsibility for the subway system's failing infrastructure, it's no secret that commuters have become increasingly frustrated with what seems to be endless delays and service disruptions wreaking havoc on their daily schedules.
+As politicians squabble over how to fund repairs to the subway system's failing infrastructure, it's no secret that commuters have become increasingly frustrated with what seems to be endless delays and service disruptions wreaking havoc on their daily schedules.

-With stalled trains, derailments, track fires and power outages, New Yorkers have seen plenty of problems in 2017 – and there are still six more months to go.
+From derailments and track fires to stalled trains and power outages, New Yorkers have seen it all in 2017 -- and there's still more than two months to go.

 Here are the worst subway service disruptions dating to December 2016.